You can securely connect to a vCenter Server from App Volumes using an SSL certificate.

 You now have a trusted SSL certificate to connect to the vCenter Server.

 What to do next

-When you upgrade App Volumes from an older version to the latest version, verify the connectivity of each machine manager.
-You might have to manually accept the certificate to retain the connection to vCenter Server.
+When you upgrade App Volumes from an older version to the latest version, you might have to manually accept the certificates to retain the connection to vCenter Server.